 Pursuant to resolutions passed at MPO's Annual General Meeting (AGM) in 2016, the Company is subject to annual continuation votes.
-The first, second and third Continuation Resolutions were passed at General Meetings held on 5 July 2018, 29 November 2019 and 30 November 2020, respectively.
-The next Continuation Resolution will be put to shareholders no later than 31 December 2021.
-The Board will be recommending the continuation of the Company at the AGM.
+The first, second, third and fourth Continuation Resolutions were passed at General Meetings held on 5 July 2018, 29 November 2019, 30 November 2020 and 31 December 2021, respectively.
+The next Continuation Resolution will be put to shareholders no later than 31 December 2022.
+The Board will be recommending the continuation of the Company at the AGM, which is expected to be held in December.
+A Notice and Agenda of meeting will be issued in November 2022 together with an update on any developments.